janscience/MicroConfig/docs/userguide.md

 ```

 `2` saves the current configuration to the SD card.
 The content of the
-configuration file looks exactly like the one we just have
+configuration file looks exactly like the text we just have
 printed.
 This output is compatible with YAML files, if you care.
 But
 more importantly, this output format is well readable by humans, and
 can be easily edited in any text editor.
 If there is already a